Krautinsel

 Krautinsel is an island located in Chiemsee lake.
-With an area of 3.5 hectares, it is the smallest of the three islands in the Chiemsee (apart from the tiny artificial island Schalch west of Frauenchiemsee, aka Fraueninsel).
+With an area of 3.5 hectares, it is the smallest of the three islands in the Chiemsee (apart from the tiny artificial island of Schalch west of Frauenchiemsee, aka Fraueninsel).
 The island received its name because vegetables and herbs were grown there in the Middle Ages.
 Politically, it belongs to the municipality of Chiemsee in the Rosenheim district.

 Two nameless small islands 54 and 80 meters south of the herb island form its southern foothills.
 They are connected to one another by a gravel bank.
 They each have only a few square meters of space and only offer space for one tree or shrub.
 These foothills no longer belong to the municipality of Chiemsee like the herb island, but to the unincorporated area of Chiemsee in the district of Traunstein.

 Usage

 In contrast to the neighboring island of Frauenchiemsee, Krautinsel is uninhabited.
 In summer it serves as pasture for the cattle of the farmers around Chiemsee.
 In autumn the cattle are brought back to the mainland by ship.
 In the Middle Ages, nuns from the Frauenwörth Benedictine convent (Frauenchiemsee) grew vegetables and herbs on the herb island.